machow/quartodoc/GITHUB.md

 # tell quarto to read the generated sidebar
 metadata-files:
+  - api/_sidebar.yml

+# tell quarto to read the generated styles
+format:
+  css:
-  - _sidebar.yml
+    - api/_styles-quartodoc.css

 quartodoc:
   # the name used to import the package you want to create reference docs for
   package: quartodoc

-  # write sidebar data to this file
+  # write sidebar and style data
-  sidebar: _sidebar.yml
+  sidebar: api/_sidebar.yml
+  css: api/_styles-quartodoc.css

   sections:
     - title: Some functions